All Episodes

 Thank you for reorienting my perspective.

-I said, Well, uh, you're more than welcome.
+I said, well, you're more than welcome.

 That's how easy it is.

-Snerdley is a highly trained observer, and even he falls prey to the media bubble now and then.
+Snerdley's a highly trained observer, and even he falls prey to the media bubble now and then.

-When's the last time you've ever heard a Democrat go on television and say, Yeah, well, we expect to lose.
+When's the last time you've ever heard a Democrat go on television and say, yeah, well, we expect to lose.

-We uh expect to lose uh some seats.
+We expect to lose some seats.

 We could even lose control.